 ›learn more about Naturland

 Managers and partners involved in a project entitled “Green Innovation Centres for the Agricultural and Food Sectors” from various African countries and from India paid a visit to Naturland on 12th May.
-This visit was part of a conference on organic agriculture organised by the GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH) which provides services worldwide in the field of international cooperation for sustainable development.
+This visit was part of a conference on organic agriculture organised by the GIZ (German agency for International Cooperation).
+Interesting options for possible future co-operation became evident.

 The objective of the tour was to inform market players, representatives of the organic industry and researchers in Germany, among others, about the Green Innovation Centres project, and to help them to network.
 Naturland was a guest at the conference and arranged for the participants to pay a visit to its head offices.